-It’s Black History Month and I have compiled a list of middle grade Black history month books.
-This middle grade Black history month books cover historical topics, current issues, and accomplishments of Black Americans.
+It’s Black History Month and I have compiled a list of middle grade Black history books.
+These middle grade Black history books cover historical topics, current issues, and accomplishments of Black Americans.

 This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.

 Hidden Figures tells the story of the black women that served as mathematicians for NASA.
 You’ll learn about Katherine Johnson, Dorothy Vaughan, Mary Jackson, and Christine Darden.
 These women were rarely recognized for their contributions and it’s time that they are hidden no longer.

 This is an uplifting, inspiring piece by Jason Reynolds.
 The title suits this book well because this book literally is for everyone.
 In this book Jason Reynolds encourages everyone to dream big and to work hard to achieve their dreams.